sendwithus/jobs/fullstack-engineer.md

 __Who are we?__

-Sendwithus is a Y Combinator backed company, founded in 2013.
+Sendwithus is a Y Combinator backed company, founded in 2013 in Victoria BC.
 We are a fun loving, hard working, and motivated team that loves to ship code and delight our customers.
-We are looking for an awesome engineer that will contribute to our team, work with our junior engineers, and have fun while working on challenging fullstack problems.
+We are looking for an awesome engineer that will contribute to our team, work with our junior engineers, and have fun while challenging fullstack problems.